ihmeuw/pseudopeople/docs/source/datasets/index.rst

 work activity and income, veteran status, school enrollment, contingent employment, worker displacement, job tenure, and more.
 To find out more about CPS, please visit the `CPS homepage <https://www.census.gov/programs-surveys/cps.html>`_.

+The following simulant attributes are included in these datasets:

 .. list-table:: **Simulant attributes**
    :header-rows: 1